ricardojoserf/WhoamiAlternatives/README.md

 ## Method 5: ADSystemInfo

-Get username if the computer is domain joined using the CoCreateInstance function.
+Get username if the computer is domain joined using the [CoCreateInstance](https://learn.microsoft.com/en-us/windows/win32/api/combaseapi/nf-combaseapi-cocreateinstance) function as in [MSDN example](https://learn.microsoft.com/es-es/windows/win32/api/iads/nn-iads-iadsadsysteminfo).
 It uses the class ADSystemInfoClass and the interfaces ADSystemInfo and IADsADSystemInfo from ActiveDS.dll, which are already in the project folder so you don't need the DLL.

 If there is no connection with the AD: